-Until 2018, no structural funding existed for the involvement of the Flemish partners in ICOS, but a yearly subsidy was provided since 2012.
+Until 2023, no structural funding existed for the involvement of the Flemish partners in ICOS, but a yearly subsidy was provided since 2012.
 Since 2018, the Research Foundation - Flanders (FWO) has launched a call every two years for structural funding for international research infrastructures.
-The Flemish partners have successfully secured a four year (2021-2025) funding in the 2020 FWO call.
+The Flemish partners have successfully secured a four year (2021-2024) funding in the 2020 FWO call.
+Equipment, logistic and governance support for the Yangambi station is provided by the Belgian Federal Public Service Foreign Affairs, Foreign Trade and Development Cooperation, MD8: Environment and Climate.